 When combined with exercise and a healthy lifestyle, eating less processed, whole grain, high-fiber meals and avoiding sweets and processed foods can help lower insulin resistance.

-7 Insulin Resistance Diet Meal Planning Suggestions
+Insulin Resistance Diet Recommendations

-1. Eat plenty of veggies
+Eat plenty of veggies

 Cooked, raw, fresh, frozen, or canned non-starchy veggies should account for half of your plate.
 When purchasing canned veggies, look for no-salt-added varieties or drain the liquid.